rusejo/rusejo/README.md

 - 👋 Hi, I’m José Carlos.
-- 👀 I’m interested in the Linux world.
+- 👀 I’m interested in the Linux and his OS system administration world.
 - 🌱 I’m currently learning new Web front-end technologies.
 - 💞️ I’m looking to collaborate on OS administration projects.
 - 📫 How to reach me: ask me.